MichaelFernandoKingLuise/Web-Based-Photography-Services/README.md

 A web-based platform for photography services, built using HTML, CSS, and Bootstrap.
-It features multiple responsive pages that display services, pricing, and contact information, all designed to be fully responsive.
+It features multiple responsive pages that display services, pricing, and contact information, all designed to be fully responsive